 How the most progressive retailers are driving positive impact in society

 Many retail businesses have rightly begun to prioritise critical social issues such as environmental sustainability and inclusion and diversity.
 As a design consultancy focused on physical spaces, we have worked with clients and written about these issues.
 The true impact of retail stores - and the influence of retail businesses - extends far beyond the above issues.
-This influence has become increasingly evident as we saw COVID-19 restrictions forcing stores to temporarily close, reducing once bustling city high streets and local villages into derelict ghost towns.
-Only once stores were required to close did we recognise the true value of retail in our lives.
+This influence has become increasingly evident as we saw during the pandemic as restrictions forced stores to temporarily close, reducing once bustling city high streets and local villages into ghost towns.
+Only once stores closed did we recognise the true value of retail in our lives.

 Retail transforms and defines communities